simeg/eureka/README.md

 ```bash
 $ cargo install eureka
 ```

+Use the same command to update `eureka` to the latest version.

 ## Usage
 The first time you run `eureka` it will ask a few questions regarding your setup.
 This configuration